-- To download the diagnostic log from the User Station: - 1.
-Make sure your User Station has a USB drive connected. - 2.
-In the User Station Configuration window, click Maintenance > Support.

-3. Select the USB drive from the drop-down list, and click "Export to" to export the diagnostic log.
+- ► To download the diagnostic log from the User Station: - 1.
+Make sure your User Station has a USB drive connected or network storage mounted. - 2.
+In the User Station Configuration window, click Maintenance > Support. - 3.
+Select the USB drive or network storage from the drop-down list, and click "Export to" to export the diagnostic log.